fatiando/community/GOVERNANCE.md

 * Managing the release of new versions of the software.
 * Delegating responsibility for development and review to other Project Contributors.
-* Recruiting and mentoring new Developers and Maintainers.
+* Recruiting and mentoring new Contributors and Maintainers.

 Package Maintainers are appointed by existing Package Maintainers for the particular software upon consultation with the Steering Council.